All Products

 Cloud Disk

-If Supported is displayed in the Multi-attach column on the Cloud Disk tab, the cloud disk is created.
+5. After the disk is created, verify that Supported is displayed in the Multi-attach column on the Cloud Disk tab.

-Step 2: Attach a cloud disk for which the multi-attach feature is enabled to multiple ECS instances
+Step 2: Attach the cloud disk to multiple ECS instances

 2. Obtain the ID of an NVMe-capable ECS instance to which you want to attach the cloud disk from the instance list.